• Menu

 Fees

-• Pumphouse (BLM), Radium (BLM), State Bridge (Eagle County), Two Bridges (Eagle County), and Dotsero (Eagle County) are $5 per vehicle/per day or $20 for a season pass.
+• Pumphouse (BLM), Radium (BLM), State Bridge (Eagle County), Two Bridges (Eagle County), and Dotsero (Eagle County) charge a day fee per vehicle or you can opt for a season pass.
 Seasons passes can be purchased via phone by calling the BLM Kremmling Field Office at (970) 724-3000.

-• Rancho del Rio is privately owned and is $1 per person to park/launch/take out.
+• Rancho del Rio is privately owned and requires a small fee per person to park/launch/take out.

 Points of Interest